×

 • Keep presenters on time.
 Use the time remaining cards to let them know when their time has expired.

-• During the question-and-answer period, moderators should always repeat the question for the audience.
+• During the question-and-answer period, always repeat the question for the audience.

 • End the session on time.
 Close the session by thanking presenters for presenting.